What Happens When Someone Needs Help At the Coast?

 If someone is in trouble in the sea or at the coast the Coastguard may receive a call via the ‘999’ or ‘112’ system (European mobile phone emergency number)

-A call could be broadcast via marine radio which is picked up by the Coastguard.
+A call could be broadcast via marine radio on channel 16 which is picked up by the Coastguard.

 Some boats carry modern distress beacons known as Electronic Position Indicating Radio Beacon (EPIRB) or individuals may carry Personal Locator Beacons.

 Both of which send out a distress signal if someone ends up in the water and needs assistance.
 The Coastguard will then make a decision as to which SAR assets are required.